Estate Planning Tips for the 2SLGBTQ+ Community

 Writing a health care directive and assigning a proxy who can make decisions on your behalf if you’re unable to communicate your wishes

-Two questions to ask when selecting an executor, power of attorney and proxy are:
+Two questions to ask when selecting an executor, attorney, (whoever you’ve appointed in a power of attorney becomes your “attorney”) and proxy are:

 Who takes care of me today, whether it’s emotionally, physically or spiritually?

 Who do I trust to take care of me in the future?